offbynull/offbynull.github.io/docs/data/learn/Modeling/input/input.md

  * `{bm} combination` - An arrangement or selection from a set / multiset, where the order of the arrangement is irrelevant. `{ref} ic:p33`

+# Counting

+Start from page 32 "A great many counting problems can be classified as one of the follow types".
+Pay close attention to the example that follows -- it's related to multiplication rule.

+(1) Count the number of ordered arrangements or ordered selections of objects (a) without repeating any object,
+  (b) with repetition of objects permitted (but perhaps limited).
+(2) Count the number of unordered arrangements or unordered selections of objects (a) without repeating any object,
+  (b) with repetition of objects permitted (but perhaps limited).